actix/examples/json/jsonrpc/README.md

-A simple demo for building a `JSONRPC over HTTP` server in [actix-web](https://github.com/actix/actix-web).
+A simple demo for building a `JSONRPC over HTTP` server using [Actix Web](https://github.com/actix/actix-web).

 # Server